BrunoLevy/learn-fpga/LiteX/ULX3S.md

 [boards/radiona_ulx3s_ex.py](boards/radiona_ulx3s_ex.py)), that is:
 - circuitry to switch ESP32 on and off, and route the SDCard to the ESP32 or the FPGA.
 It makes it possible to upload files to the SDCard through Wifi while still using the FPGA.
+(NOTE: DEACTIVATED FOR NOW, NEEDS TO BE ADAPTED TO NEW LITEX)
 - fixed a video timing problem
 - added a crude Blitter to accelerate some graphic functions (clear, fillrect, fillpoly)